readthedocs/readthedocs.org/docs/development/standards.rst

         PUBLIC_DOMAIN = 'dev.readthedocs.io:8001'
         USE_SUBDOMAIN = True

-Postgres as a database
+Postgres as a database (optional for now)
-    Postgres should be used as the default database whenever possible, as SQLite has issues with our Django version and we use Postgres in production.
+    It is recommended that Postgres be used as the default database whenever possible, as SQLite has issues with our Django version and we use Postgres in production.
+Differences between Postgres and SQLite should be masked for the most part however, as Django does abstract database procedures, and we don't do any Postgres-specific operations yet.

-    Differences between Postgres and SQLite should be masked for the most part, as Django does abstract database procedures, and we don't do any Postgres-specific operations yet.
+    Because we run Postgres as our production database, you should be familiar with maintenance of a Postgres instance however.
+You can run Postgres in a Docker container on Linux or use the Postgres application on MacOS, both are easy to get started with.

 Celery is isolated from database
     Currently, it's really easy to forget that the Celery workers on our build